vladstojna/dot-files-3/report/report.md

 # For each analysis query that you develop in Saiku, present one of the following:
 •If  you  developed  the  query bydrag-and-drop, present  a  screenshot  of  the  Saiku user interface, showing the measures, columns, rows and filters used in the query, together with the query results.
-•If you developed the query in MDX mode, present the MDX code together with a screenshot of the query results.
+•If you developed the query in MDX mode, present the MDX code together with **a screenshot of the query results**.

 [a)Customer country and year](https://github.com/vladstojna/dot-files-3/pull/4/commits/194775e34704e124e0d468fd2cfa453d75b18676)</br>
 [b)Product category and year](https://github.com/vladstojna/dot-files-3/pull/4/commits/2f95c85d0ac2ea87c8cabcbd81b9e535847f89bd)</br>